plzin/plzin.github.io/posts/mba-theorem.md

 title: 'Mixed Boolean-Arithmetic (Part 1.5): The Fundamental Theorem of Mixed Boolean-Arithmetic'
 date: '2023-04-24'
 macros:
     - Z: \mathbb{Z}
-summary: 'Understanding MBA formally, proving the "Fundamental Theorem of Mixed Boolean-Arithmetic", and clarifying some related confusing things'
+summary: >-
+    We formalize all the parts of linear MBA, which allows us to prove the "Fundamental Theorem of Mixed Boolean-Arithmetic" from Part 1.
+    Afterwards, I clarify some confusing things about linear MBA.
 ---

 This part was originally an appendix to Part 1.